Sweet Dog

 0 / 3

-How to teach "close"
+How to teach him "close"

 1

-Stick the target onto the door
+Stick the target on the door

 2

-Transfer the touch onto the door
+Take your place, and move the touch onto the door

 3

-Only pay what moves
+Only reward what moves the door

 4

-Aim for a firm close
+Go for a full close

 5